 An experienced performer, John has read at pubs, clubs, theatres and at the Buxton and Edinburgh fringe festivals.
 In 2007/8 he toured with four other poets in the hugely successful Bunch of Fives show.
 The follow-up show, Fourpenny Circus, began touring in May 2009.

 His self-written show, Screen Fever, which married poems written on the theme of cinema to film music and dialogue, was first staged at Congleton Library.
 The show has since been performed for arts groups across the country, at the Jon Silkin Memorial Festival in Camelford, Cornwall and at Ledbury Poetry Festival.
 His new show, Reel to Real, involves live performance and film footage.
 It made its sell-out debut in 2013 and began touring in 2014.

-John has won the Words of Silk Open Poetry Competition, been a runner up in the Jackson’s Arm Poetry Pamphlet Competition, a three times prize-winner in the Lancaster Literature Festival and a prize-winner in the Manchester Open Poetry and the Blythe Spirit Open Poetry, Provocations, Sentinel, and Wirral Festival of Firsts competitions.
+John has won the Words of Silk Open Poetry Competition, been a runner up in the Jackson’s Arm Poetry Pamphlet Competition, a three times prize-winner in the Lancaster Literature Festival and a prize-winner in the Manchester Open Poetry, the Blythe Spirit Open Poetry, Provocations, Sentinel, and Wirral Festival of Firsts competitions.
 In 2010 he won 1st prize in the International Religious Poetry Competition and was named Manchester Cathedral Poet of the Year.
 His entry for the international Sentinel Poetry Book Competition, Love & Crossbones, won 3rd prize.

 Two early booklets of his poems were followed by his first full-length collection, Stills from November Campaigns, which was published by Tarantula in 1998.
-This was followed by Scarecrow Crimes (New Hope International, 2002), Cheshire Rising (Cheshire County Council, 2005), House of Wonders (Riverdane, 2008), The Casting Boat (Headland, 2009) and Screen Fever (Pinewood Press, 2012).
-His ninth and latest collection is Dylan Thomas: Embers & Sparks published by Riverdane in February 2014 and reprinted in September 2014.
-A prizewinning new collection, Love & Crossbones, will be launched in London in June 2018.
+This was followed by Scarecrow Crimes (New Hope International, 2002), Cheshire Rising (Cheshire County Council, 2005), House of Wonders (Riverdane, 2008), The Casting Boat (Headland, 2009), Screen Fever (Pinewood Press, 2012) and Dylan Thomas: Embers & Sparks (Riverdane 2014).
+His prizewinning new collection, Love & Crossbones (SPM Publications), was published in September 2019.